-Foam insoles should last a minimum of two years.
-Rigid (plastic) insoles may last a lot longer.
-However, over time, covers and additional padding may need replacing.
 If you notice excessive wear on your insoles or a change in foot condition i.e. increased pain, please contact the Orthotic Department to arrange a review with an orthotist.

-For adults over the age of 18, a new referral from your GP or consultant will need to be obtained before a review can be made.
+For adults over the age of 18, a new referral from your GP or consultant will be needed before a review can be made.
 For children, you may contact the department directly if it has been less than two years since the original appointment.